-By setting the money aside before you use it, you will avoid using your emergency fund unnecessarily, as well as give yourself more negotiating power when it is time to purchase.
+By setting the money aside before you use it, you will avoid using your emergency fund unnecessarily.
+Plus, you give yourself more negotiating power when it is time to purchase.
 Some businesses also use the term sinking funds for planned expenses.

 When Should I Use Sinking Funds?

-Things like your vacation, home remodeling, and taxes could all have sinking funds for them.
-Even if you do not know the exact costs, you can set up a sinking fund for them.
+Things like your vacation, home remodeling, and taxes could all have sinking funds.
+Even if you do not know the exact cost, it's still a good idea to set up a sinking fund for a major expense.
+That way, at least part of the expense is covered.
 For example, you can set up a sinking fund to cover medical expenses.

-If your sinking fund is for something like car repairs or medical expenses, you may want to determine how much you would like to have in the fund.
-You can set aside the money until you reach that amount. then you can stop until you use money in the fund.
-Then you can replenish the amount as needed
+If your sinking fund is for something like a car repair or medical expenses, you may have to determine how much you would like to have in the fund without knowing the actual cost.
+You can set aside the money until you reach that amount.
+Once you use the money in the fund, you can then replenish as needed

 What Types of Accounts Should I Use for My Sinking Funds?

-However, you should not put your sinking funds into stocks or in the market.
-If you want to earn a higher interest on your sinking funds consider putting them in an online savings account that offers a higher interest rate than your local bank does.
+However, you should not put your sinking funds into the stock market.
+If you want to earn a higher interest on your sinking funds, consider putting them in a savings account that offers a higher interest rate than your local bank.